Integrated-Project-2-2026-UVic-UCC/Team7/README.md

 # 🤖 Autonomous Connect 4 Machine

-Projecte acadèmic universitari per al disseny i desenvolupament d’una màquina física autònoma capaç de jugar a **4 en ratlla (Connect 4)** contra un jugador humà.

-Aquest sistema combinarà:

-- Mecànica física
+University academic project focused on designing and developing a fully autonomous physical **Connect 4 (4 in a Row)** machine capable of playing against a human opponent.

+The system will combine:

+- Physical mechanical design
-- Control electrònic amb Raspberry Pi
+- Raspberry Pi control system
-- Intel·ligència artificial (Minimax + Alpha-Beta)
+- Artificial Intelligence (Minimax + Alpha-Beta pruning)
-- Recuperació i classificació automàtica de peces
-- Preparació automàtica per a noves partides
+- Automatic piece recovery and mechanical sorting
+- Full autonomous game reset

 ---

-# 🎯 Objectiu del Projecte
+# 🎯 Project Objective

-Construir una màquina autònoma capaç de:

-1. Detectar l’estat del tauler
-2. Calcular la millor jugada
-3. Executar físicament el moviment
-4. Recuperar les peces en acabar la partida
+To build a fully autonomous machine capable of:

+1. Detecting the board state
+2. Computing the optimal move
+3. Physically executing the move
+4. Recovering all pieces at the end of the match
-5. Classificar-les mecànicament (sense sensors)
+5. Mechanically sorting the pieces (without sensors)
-6. Reiniciar-se automàticament

-El projecte es troba actualment en **fase conceptual inicial**.
+6. Automatically preparing for the next game

+The project is currently in the **early conceptual stage**.

 ---

-# 🏗 Arquitectura General (Conceptual)
+# 🏗 System Architecture (Conceptual)

-## Subsistemes Principals
+## Main Subsystems

-### 1️⃣ Mecànica
+### 1️⃣ Mechanical System
-- Tauler vertical 7x6
+- Vertical 7x6 board
-- Capçal mòbil en eix X
+- X-axis moving head mechanism
-- Sistema de drop de fitxa
+- Piece drop system
-- Trapa inferior per buidatge
-- Sistema mecànic de classificació de peces (sense sensors)
-- Dipòsits verticals d’emmagatzematge
+- Bottom trap door for board clearing
+- Fully mechanical piece sorting system (no sensors)
+- Vertical storage reservoirs

-### 2️⃣ Electrònica
+### 2️⃣ Electronics
-- Raspberry Pi (model per definir)
+- Raspberry Pi (model TBD)
-- Motor pas a pas per moviment lateral
-- Driver de motor
+- Stepper motor for lateral movement
+- Motor driver
-- Servo per alliberar fitxa
+- Servo motor for piece release
-- Endstops per calibratge (homing)
+- Endstops for homing
-- Font d’alimentació separada per lògica i motors
+- Separate power supply for logic and motors

 ### 3️⃣ Software
-- Motor d’intel·ligència artificial
-- Lògica de joc
-- Control de moviment
-- Sistema de detecció (pendent de definir)
+- AI engine
+- Game logic
+- Motion control
+- Detection system (camera or mechanical detection – TBD)

 ---

-# 🧠 Algorisme d’Intel·ligència Artificial
+# 🧠 Artificial Intelligence

-S’utilitza:
+The AI uses:

-- Minimax
+- Minimax algorithm
-- Poda Alpha-Beta
+- Alpha-Beta pruning
-- Heurística amb priorització de columna central
-- Bloqueig immediat de victòries rivals

-Optimitzat per funcionar en Raspberry Pi.
+- Heuristic evaluation
+- Center-column prioritization
+- Immediate win/block detection

+The algorithm is optimized to run efficiently on a Raspberry Pi.

 ---

+# 📁 Project Structure